Meetanshi25/SPARKS-INTERNSHIP/README.md

 # payment-gateway-Sparks_Foundation
-Its An project of Payment Gateway Integration(Done as an Internship task of Sparks Foundation)
+This is a project of Payment Gateway Integration(Done as an Internship task of Sparks Foundation)

 * There will be a simple donate button on homepage.
 On clicking the donate button, the user will land on the payment page where